 - Serve it inside a pita or a large leaf of lettuce (ala lettuce wraps).

 Tweaking this recipe successfully means keeping it really simple, as going to wild will completely change the flavor of this dish.
 Here are a few ideas:

 - Use or add a different protein.
-I wouldn’t go full-blown egg salad or tuna salad here, but you can swap the chicken with a grilled piece of fish, steak, or shrimp.
+I wouldn’t go full-blown keto egg salad or keto tuna salad here, but you can swap the chicken with a grilled piece of fish, steak, or shrimp.

 - Use a different dressing.
-Although this one is classically Greek, you can use whatever you fancy here — from homemade ranch dressing to something light and simple.
+Although this one is classically Greek, you can use whatever you fancy here — from keto ranch dressing to something light and simple.

 Greek Chicken SaladPrint Recipe Pin Recipe